williamw520/jsoda/README.md

 <kbd>readThroughput</kbd> or <kbd>writeThroughput</kbd> in
 <kbd>@Model.prefix</kbd>.
 They have no effect on SimpleDB.

+#### Key Field a Model Class

+At the minimum you need to identify one field in the model class as the
+<kbd>@Key</kbd> field.
+This serves as the primary key to store the object
+in the database.
+Jsoda supports int, Integer, long, Long, and String type data as Key field.
+For example,

+    public class Hello {
+        @Key
+        public int      id;
+    }

+Since DynamoDB has the concept of composite primary key (hashKey + rangeKey), <kdb>@Key</kdb> supports annotating two fields in the model class to form the composite key.
+For example,

+    public class Hello2 {
+        @Key(hashKey=true)      // Mark this field as the hashKey part of the composite key. public int      id;
+        @Key(rangeKey=true)     // Mark this field as the rangeKey part of the composite key. public String   name;
+    }

+Composite key works in SimpleDB as well.
+The value of the composite key fields are combined to form the item name (primary key) of a record in SimpleDB.

+The <kdb>Dao</kdb> and <kdb>Query</kdb> accept composite key value pair in their API methods.

+#### Field Data Types

+Since SimpleDB and DynamoDB store only String type data, non-String data needs to be encoded to ensure correct comparison and sorting in query.
+Most of the primitive Java type data are encoded automatically when used in the fields of a model class: byte, char, short, int, long, float, boolean, and java.util.Date.
+Check the code in DataUtil.encodeValueToAttrStr() for details.

+Fields with complex data types, arrays, list, map, or any embedded objects, are supported as well.
+They are stored as JSON string.
+However, they cannot be searched or used in query condition.
+SimpleDB indexes all columns regardless data type.
+Excessive complex objects in fields might take up more index storage than necessary.

 #### Model Class Registration

 Model classes need to be registered first before they can be used.
 There are two ways to register model classes: auto-registration and explicit registration.
-When a model class has enough annotation applied and default dbtype is accetable, it can be auto-registered upon its first use.
+When a model class has enough annotation with default dbtype, it can be auto-registered upon its first use.
 For example,

     Dao<Sample1>    dao1 = jsoda.dao(Sample1.class);
     Query<Sample1>  query1 = jsoda.query(Sample1.class);

-Either one of the above would auto-register the Sample1 model class with the
+Either one of the above would auto-register the Sample1 model class with the jsoda object.
-<kbd>jsoda</kbd> object.

-When a model class doesn't have enough annotation (missig <kbd>@Model</kbd>) or you want to override the dbtype in the annotation (default or specified), it can be registered via the registerModel() method in <kbdJsoda</kbd>.
+When a model class doesn't have the <kbd>@Model</kbd> annotation or you want to override the dbtype in the annotation (default or specified), you can register it via the Jsoda.registerModel() method.

     jsoda.registerModel(Sample1.class, DbType.DynamoDB);

 The above would register the Sample1 model to be stored in DynamoDB instead of the default SimpleDB dbtype in <kbd>@Model</kbd>.

-Note that a model can only be registered against one dbtype in a
-<kbd>Jsoda</kbd> object.
-If the same model needs to be stored in both
-SimpleDB and DynamoDB, register the model class in another <kbd>Jsoda</kbd>
+Note that a model can only be registered against one dbtype in a Jsoda object.
+If the same model needs to be stored in both SimpleDB and DynamoDB, register the model class in a different Jsoda object.
-object.
 For example,

     jsodaSdb.registerModel(Sample1.class, DbType.SimpleDB);
     jsodaDyn.registerModel(Sample1.class, DbType.DynamoDB);

-### Defining Data Model Classes with Jsoda

 ### Creating, Getting, and Deleting Data in Jsoda